 The Company conducts transactions with its principal shareholder, Millicom International Cellular S.A. ("Millicom") and its subsidiaries.
 Transactions with related parties are conducted on normal commercial terms and conditions.

 Expenses from transactions with related parties

-PYG millions 2020 2019 Millicom - Other Paraguayan operations 131,023 260,803 Millicom - Non-Paraguayan companies 218,443 917 Total 349,466 261,720 Income and gains from transactions with related parties
+PYG millions 2021 2020 Millicom - Other Paraguayan operations 131,023 Millicom - Non-Paraguayan companies (i) 270,536 218,443 Total 270,536 349,466